snow-QingYang/miniRPG/README.md

 # Text-Based RPG Game

 This is a simple text-based RPG game written in Java.
-The game allows players to explore an imaginary world, encounter monsters, gain experience, and find treasures.
+The game allows players to explore an imaginary world.

 ## User Story